WorldBank-Transport/DRIVER/doc/system-administration.md

 sudo crontab -l
 ```

-There should be an entry for `cd /var/lib/letsencrypt && ./renew-certs.py`.
+There should be an entry for `certbot renew`.
 That command may be run manually as the root user in order to help diagnose an error with SSL certification renewal.

 ## Cleaning up after Docker